 This index - forerunner to the database Arch on Informit - covers journal articles from the period 1910 to 1983.

 It includes subjects used in the fields of architecture, conservation and restoration, planning and landscape architecture.
 A feature of the index is that it provides access to biographical information on architects.

 Consult the scope notes before use.
 This set of microfiche is housed with the above-mentioned Australian Architectural Index.

 The local history index (on microfiche) is arranged by geographic location, for example, “Prahran (Vic.)
 Residences”.
 It contains references to articles on different types of buildings such as offices, schools and residences; plus references to architects.
 The card index stopped in 1993 and subsequent entries are in the online Australiana Index.

 This is a card index to illustrations in newspapers, journals and books, especially for the period 1860-1920.
 It is also indexed by geographic location.

-It is located in the Arts Reading Room on the ground floor at the Library.
+It is located in the Arts Reading Room on Level 2A at the Library.